-One of the easiest summer desserts you can make, traditional strawberry shortcake is made of only three components:
+One of the easiest summer desserts you can make, the traditional strawberry shortcake is made of only three components:

 • Sweetened biscuits (or sponge cake)